Name-Kompsky/tripos/README.md

 ### Part IB

-* Active development
+* Complete
- * Complex Analysis
+  * Analysis II
+  * Groups, Rings and Modules
   * Numerical Analysis
   * Geometry
-* Completed
-  * Groups, Rings and Modules
-  * Analysis II
+  * Complex Analysis
   * Linear Algebra
   * Markov Chains
 * Incomplete
   * Complex Methods
   * Methods
   * Quantum Mechanics
-* Early development
-  * Metric and Topological Spaces
-  * Optimisation

 ### Part II

+* Complete
+  * Galois Theory
+  * Riemann Surfaces
+  * Linear Analysis
+  * Probability and Measure
+  * Algebraic Topology
+  * Representation Theory
-* Active development
+  * Algebraic Geometry
   * Logic and Set Theory
+  * Number Fields
+* Incomplete
   * Differential Geometry
-  * Number Fields
-  * Galois Theory
-* Very incomplete
-  * Dynamical Systems
-  * Integrable Systems
   * Graph Theory
-  * Automata and Formal Languages

-The following are some notes I made while reading Dummit and Foote, 3rd Edition.
-They roughly form a superset of IID Galois Theory:
+### Part III

+* Complete
+  * Category Theory
+  * Complex Manifold
-* Field Theory
+  * Analytic Number Theory
+* Active development
+  * Algebraic Geometry
+  * Algebraic Topology
+  * Algebra
-* Galois Theory
+  * Algebraic Number Theory
+  * Elliptic Curves
+  * Mapping Class Groups
+* Incomplete
+  * Differential Geometry
+  * Combinatorics
+  * Introduction to Approximate Groups
+  * 3-Manifolds

 ## Usage
-`header.tex` and `logo.jpg` are put in the root directory and symlinked to all subdirectories.
+`header.tex` is put in the root directory and is symlinked to all subdirectories.
 To compile use `lualatex`.

 ## Reporting an issue
 If you notice a mistake, want to suggest an advice or have any issue in general, please create an issue on GitHub or contact me by [email](mailto:qk206@cam.ac.uk) or by any other means.